Create AWS Connect Users

 Frequently Asked Questions

-When should I provide a password for a Connect user?
+When do I need to provide a password for a Connect user?

-Provide a password only when using Amazon Connect for identity management.
-Including a password with other identity providers (like SAML or directory-based authentication) causes an error.
+Provide password only if you’re using Amazon Connect for identity management.
+If you’re using SAML or an external directory, including a password causes an error.

 When should I use directoryUserId?